whodevil/offthecob-platform/README.md

 libraries up to date.

 # Catalog
-Produces an artifact containing the library versions maintained in `libs.versions.toml`.
+Produces an artifact containing the library versions maintained in `gradle/libs.versions.toml`.
 This artifact can be used downstream in other projects with the gradle `versionsCatalog` api.
 Essentially the catalog helps keep the list of approved libraries maintained in one place.